filipemarinho/fritzing-parts/README.md

 # fritzing-parts
-My custom  fritzing parts for breadboard, some of then are slightly oversized in  0.9.4.64 version.
+My custom  fritzing parts for breadboard.

 ### How can you create your own parts?
  There are plenty of tutorials like [this one from Sparkfun](https://learn.sparkfun.com/tutorials/make-your-own-fritzing-parts).